 As the pandemic drove businesses out of retail spaces, galleries stepped in.
 Castlefield Gallery created a new art space in a former M&S in Warrington where Short Supply now has a studio.

-Listen to the full interview with Ellie Pennick from Guts Gallery on our Soundcloud.
+Listen to the full interview with Ellie Pennick from Guts Gallery on Spotify.